 5 Misconceptions About Babywearing for New Moms

 Life is full of misconceptions, and babywearing is no different.
-From telling you that you’re going to drop your baby to say that it’s strange that you’re babywearing because it’s something just for women, there are a lot of odd notions floating around . . . and this post is going to cover the big ones.
-Keep reading to learn about the common misconceptions about babywearing, and share this post with someone you think could use the information.
+From telling you that you’re going to drop your baby to saying that it’s strange that you’re babywearing because it’s something just for women, there are a lot of odd notions about carrying your baby.
+So this post is all about myth busting these misconceptions.

 People have a lot of opinions about babywearing, but if there’s one thing I need to speak up about it’s the truth about babywearing.
-The truth is babywearing is a wonderful way to connect with your baby and offers many benefits, while many of the misconceptions about babywearing might say otherwise.
+The truth is, babywearing is a wonderful way to create closeness and security through connection with your baby.

 Benefits include: